BugBiteSquared/pythonTextAdventure/README.md

 # pythonTextAdventure

-This is a basic text adventure written for Python 3+.
+A basic text adventure written for Python 3.

+This isn't maintained & was just written in a day to play with the State design pattern.